-EARLY CHILDHOOD EDUCATION I - This course provides an introduction to the profession of Early Childhood Education (ECE) ages birth through 8 years.
-The course content includes eight key areas of professional knowledge related to working with young children and their families in early care and education settings - child growth and development, health, nutrition and safety; developmentally appropriate practices; guidance; family and community relationships; diversity and inclusion; professionalism; and administration and supervision.
-This course includes supervised placement with an opportunity to observe children, practice appropriate interactions and develop effective guidance and management techniques.
+INTRODUCTION TO EARLY CHILDHOOD EDUCATION (ECE 101) - This course provides an introduction to the profession of Early Childhood Education (ECE).
+Course content includes eight key areas of professional knowledge related to working with young children and their families in early care and education settings - child growth and development; health, nutrition and safety; developmentally appropriate practices; guidance; family and community relationships; diversity and inclusion; professionalism; and administration and supervision.
+This course addresses children ages birth through 8 years.
+(ECE 101; 0.5 credits)